evnik/XcodeRN/Xcode12Beta3.md

 ### Previews

-#### Known Issues
+#### Resolved in Xcode 12 beta 3

-*   On-device SwiftUI previews for watchOS complications are not supported, even when the Preview button on the SwiftUI canvas is enabled.
+*   On-device SwiftUI previews for watchOS complications are now supported.
 (64097600)

-*   SwiftUI previews for Mac Catalyst may time out.
+*   Resolved a timeout that could occur in SwiftUI previews for Mac Catalyst.
 (64098969)

-*   Previews of widgets that pass `nil` to the [`widgetURL(_:)`](https://developer.apple.com/documentation/swiftui/view/widgeturl(_:)) modifier may be blank.
+*   Fixed a bug that could result in blank previews for widgets that pass `nil` to the [`widgetURL(_:)`](https://developer.apple.com/documentation/swiftui/view/widgeturl(_:)) modifier.
 (64315456)

-*   SwiftUI previews for Mac Catalyst may fail when signed to run locally.
-(64135721)
+*   Xcode now supports SwiftUI Previews for iOS when running on Apple silicon.
+(65101322)

-    **Workaround**: Configure a development team for your app target in the Signing & Capabilities pane of the Project editor.
+#### Known Issues

 *   Xcode doesn’t provide previews for macOS widget extensions.
 (57990060)

 *   Live SwiftUI previews for macOS aren’t interactive when the containing [`PreviewProvider`](https://developer.apple.com/documentation/swiftui/previewprovider) has more than one preview.
 (62156572)

-*   You can’t interact with widget views in previews.
+*   You can’t select views in Widgets in the Previews canvas.
 (62517078)

 *   Animations may not work in live SwiftUI previews.
 (63333795)